boweber/PersistenceMiddleware/Sources/CoreDataMiddleware/README.md

 - Just like in every *Core Data* related project, you need a `NSManagedObjectModel`, containing details about every entity.
     For example, a model with the name "MusicDB" has two entities *Song* and *Album* with an associated `NSManagedObject` for each of them.
-The *Song* entity has for this example just one attribute *title*:
+The *Song* entity has for simplicity reasons just one attribute *title*:
     ```swift
     @objc(ManagedSong)
     class ManagedSong: NSMangedObject {